IPAD: Iterative, Parallel, and Diffusion-based Network for Scene Text Recognition: Related Work

 \subsection{Autoregressive Text Recognition}

 Autoregressive methods typically adopt an encoder-decoder framework that predicts sequences from left to right.
 Most attention-based methods belong to the autoregressive model and can be divided into 1D attention-based and 2D attention-based.
-For 1D attention-based, \cite{lee2016recursive} proposes a recursive CNN network to capture broader features and an attention-based decoder to transcribe sequence. \cite{cheng2017focusing} introduces the problem of attention drift and proposes a focusing attention network to solve it. \cite{fang2018attention} proposes a fully CNN-based network to extract visual and language features separately. \cite{luo2019moran,shi2016robust,shi2018aster} rectify irregular text image first then recognize it with 1D attention-based decoder. \cite{zhan2019esir} and \cite{yang2019symmetry} improve the quality of rectification with iteration and additional geometrical constraints, respectively.
-For 2D attention-based, \cite{yang2017learning} first introduces 2D attention into irregular text recognition, proposing an auxiliary segmentation task. \cite{li2019show} suggests a tailored 2D attention operation.
+For 1D attention-based, Lee and Osindero~\cite{lee2016recursive} proposes a recursive CNN network to capture broader features and an attention-based decoder to transcribe sequence.
+Cheng et al.~\cite{cheng2017focusing} introduces the problem of attention drift and proposes a focusing attention network to solve it.
+Fang et al.~\cite{fang2018attention} proposes a fully CNN-based network to extract visual and language features separately.
+Some methods~\cite{luo2019moran,shi2016robust,shi2018aster} rectify irregular text image first then recognize it with 1D attention-based decoder.
+ESIR~\cite{zhan2019esir} and ScRN~\cite{yang2019symmetry} improve the quality of rectification with iteration and additional geometrical constraints, respectively.
+For 2D attention-based, Yang et al.~\cite{yang2017learning} first introduces 2D attention into irregular text recognition, proposing an auxiliary segmentation task.
+Li et al.~\cite{li2019show} suggests a tailored 2D attention operation.